E-Rinaudo/first_solo_projects/README.md

 - wildfires: This project features a class module (fires_analyzer.py) designed to visualize wildfire data, including longitude, latitude and brightness, using Plotly.
 The module reads wildfire data from CSV files and plots them.

 Data source: Fire Information for Resource Management System (FIRMS): https://firms.modaps.eosdis.nasa.gov/active_fire/

+- github_python_julia_r_repos: This project features a class module (github_python_r_julia_repos.py) to visualize the top 20 most-starred repositories on GitHub for Python, Julia, and R, using Plotly.
+The module extracts data from GitHub’s API, and visualizes them in three separate subplots, one for each programming language, showing repository names and their star counts.

 # Usage